MartinGitti/html-web-fundamentals/README.md

 # html-web-fundamentals

 Introduction to Web Development.

+## Questions & Answers:
-Familarising myself with all the fundamentals of Web Development.
+In the page below, I am Familarising myself with some of the fundamentals of Web Development.

 ## Introduction to Web Fundamentals Page: